-Magars, Gurungs, Tamangs, Sunuwars, Newars, Thakalis, Chepangs and majority of Brahmans and Chhetris are regarded as Middle Hills and Valley People.
+Magars, Gurungs, Tamangs, Sunuwars, Newars, Thakalis, Chepangs and the majority of Brahmans and Chhetris are regarded as Middle Hills and Valley People.

 Communication in Nepal

-The office of central post office is located in Sundhara Kathmandu.
+The office of the central post office is located in Sundhara Kathmandu.
 The office opens from 9 AM to 5 PM Sunday to Friday.
 The counters are open from 10 AM to 4 PM and provide postal stamps, postcards, aerograms etc.?
 There are global logistics services companies like TNT, FedEx, DHL etc. operating in Nepal.